| Tan

 a good foundation, the student is also prepared, flexibilitywise,

 to go on further.
+The

 Tan Tui routines also make full use of stretching and